Delhi, Colorado

 Delhi is an unincorporated community in Las Animas County, Colorado, United States.

-The U.S. Post Office at Model (ZIP Code 81059) now serves Delhi postal addresses.
+History

+The Delhi, Colorado, post office operated from March 16, 1908, until May 30, 1975.
+The Model, Colorado, post office (ZIP code 81059) now serves the area.

 Delhi was the location of a scene in the 1973 film Badlands where Martin Sheen refuels the stolen vehicle he is driving at a gas station before fleeing the scene when he spots a sheriff.

 Delhi was also known for being the location of Colorado's last wigwag railroad signal prior to its removal in March 2021 (replaced with standard railroad crossing flashers).